Severe Thunderstorm Warning issued for Outagamie, Shawano, Waupaca by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Outagamie, Shawano, Waupaca by NWS

-Effective: 2021-08-11 15:08:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for northeastern Wisconsin.
+Effective: 2021-08-11 15:19:00 CDT Expires: 2021-08-11 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 800 PM CDT for northeastern Wisconsin.
 For your protection move to an interior room on the lowest floor of a building.
-This thunderstorm is capable of producing all types of severe weather including extremely large hail, destructive straight line winds and tornadoes.
-Move quickly to a safe shelter such as an interior room, a bathroom, closet or basement.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-A Tornado Watch remains in effect until 800 PM CDT for northeastern Wisconsin.
-Target Area: Outagamie; Shawano; Waupaca The National Weather Service in Green Bay has issued a * Severe Thunderstorm Warning for Northeastern Waupaca County in northeastern Wisconsin Northern Outagamie County in northeastern Wisconsin Eastern Shawano County in northeastern Wisconsin * Until 400 PM CDT. * At 308 PM CDT, a severe thunderstorm was located near Clintonville, or 18 miles southwest of Shawano, moving east at 30 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Outagamie; Shawano; Waupaca A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM CDT FOR NORTHEASTERN WAUPACA...NORTHERN OUTAGAMIE AND EASTERN SHAWANO COUNTIES At 318 PM CDT, a severe thunderstorm was located near Navarino Wildlife Area, or 13 miles south of Shawano, moving east at 60 mph.
+HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Navarino Wildlife Area and Black Creek.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect considerable tree damage.
+Wind damage is also likely to mobile homes, roofs, and outbuildings.
+Locations impacted include Clintonville, Pulaski, Black Creek, Embarrass, Navarino Wildlife Area, Oneida, Pittsfield, Angelica, Shiocton and Bear Creek.
+TORNADO...POSSIBLE THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0